 The Escort Passport X80 ($299 MSRP) fills the slot vacated by the discontinued X70 and is identical save for built-in Bluetooth.
-This allows it to link quickly with the optional Escort Live app.
+This allows it to link quickly with the Escort Live app.

 Control is by an array of four buttons on the upper housing.
 The center button is assigned three functions—volume up, down and mute—a space-saving but slow way of handling these tasks.
 The buttons are recessed into the case, making them elusive and slow to operate.
 And there's no chance the power button will be pressed by accident; it's buried so deep that a Q-Tip can prove useful for operating it.

 The X80 platform is getting a bit dated, shown by its willingness to bark false alarms.
-Much of the blame can be placed on Blind Spot Monitoring (BSM) radar systems which can make even a $299 detector false-alarm hysterically.
+Much of the blame can be placed on Blind Spot Monitor (BSM) radar systems which can make even a $299 detector false-alarm hysterically.

 BSM systems use radar to spot adjacent vehicles and warn when a lane-change maneuver is dangerous.
 They transmit continuously, setting off every detector in the vicinity.